HACKATHON COMPLETED

 3rd Place $250

-* Prize amounts are per challenge track and represent the total reward for the winning team (shared among members).
-Additional categories or prizes may be announced.
+* Prize amounts were awarded per challenge track and represent the total reward for each winning team (shared among members).

 Supported By